 Day 1: Unwind With Local Beers

 Unlike many popular Colorado destinations, Big Sky Resort is not located near any major metropolitan city.
 Most visitors will access Big Sky via Bozeman, a vibrant town with a passion for the outdoors and around eight microbreweries.
-On your way up to Big Sky, consider stopping in Bozeman for a local pint, at RoughStock Distillery for a tasting, or a beer sampling in The Meadows, Big Sky’s closest town.
-In The Meadows, Lone Peak Brewery and Beehive Basin Brewery are worth quick deviations and tastings as you relax into vacation mode.
+On your way up to Big Sky, consider stopping in Bozeman for a local pint at the Bozeman Brewing Company.
+Outside of Bozeman in The Meadows, Lone Peak Brewery and Beehive Basin Brewery are worth quick deviations and tastings as you relax into vacation mode.
 After settling in at your accommodations, take the afternoon to explore the quaint Mountain Village.

 Day 2: Take a Lesson & Explore Andesite Mountain